devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step1.md

 #### Options

-Certain commands are going to have options
+Certain commands are going to have options, Options in Linux Command line will be a second argument over the command